hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 #### Read-Through

-If a loader implementation is provided and the requested key does not exist in-memory, `get(key)` calls your loader implementation to load the entry from the data store.
+If an entry does not exist in the memory when an application asks, Hazelcast asks your loader implementation to load that entry from the data store.
+If the entry exists there, the loader implementation gets it, hands it to Hazelcast, and Hazelcast puts it into the memory.
+This is read-through persistence mode.

 #### Write-Through